meilisearch/specifications/text/0119-instance-options.md

 This command will throw an error if `--import-dump` is not defined.

+More information in this [section of the spec](https://github.com/meilisearch/specifications/blob/develop/text/0105-dumps-api.md#138---ignore-missing-dump).

 #### Ignore dump if DB exists

 **Environment variable**: N/A